rajch/voxel-dockerclient/README.md

 * The fine folk of @docker, for Docker
 * The fine folk behind the voxeljs family of modules. @github/maxogden, @github/kumavis, @github/deathcap, @github/substack et al. These are really nice.
 * The authors of the dockerode and axios modules, although I'm not using dockerode any more.
-* My partner, Chitra Raghavan, for contributing the player model, testing, and bearing with me while I was building this
+* My partner, Chitra Raghavan (@github/chitradoc), for contributing the player model, testing, and bearing with me while I was building this